switch120/sample-graphql-api/README.md

 `aws ecr get-login --no-include-email`

-Copy the output of that command and paste it into the terminal and execute.
+**Copy the output of that command and paste it into the terminal and execute**.
 You should receive confirmation that Docker was successfully logged into the Container Registry.

-### Step 3 - build the Docker image, tag it latest, and push to repository
+### Step 3 - build the Docker image, tag it latest, and push to Container Repository.

 `docker build -t tf-b2c-graphql .`